 Mr. Seiji Oshima, Chief of the Numata Police Station, Fukagawa Police Station

-"My name is Oshima, and I am the chief of the Numata Police Station and Fukagawa Police Station.
-Normally, the Fukagawa Police Station chief would be the one to give the greeting, but unfortunately he is unable to attend due to commitments, so I will deliver the congratulatory speech in his place.
+"My name is Oshima, and I am the commander of the Numata Police Station and the Fukagawa Police Station.
+The Fukagawa Police Station commander would normally be the one to give the greeting, but unfortunately he is unable to attend due to commitments, so I will be delivering the congratulatory speech in his place.

-The Kitaryu Fire Brigade has a glorious tradition and history, and as the core of local disaster prevention, you work hard at your noble duty of protecting the lives, bodies and property of residents from fire and disaster with a deep spirit of local love and a strong sense of responsibility, in addition to your busy main duties.I would like to express my deepest respect for your hard work.
+The members of the Hokuryu Fire Department, which has a glorious tradition and history, are the core of local disaster prevention, and in addition to their busy main jobs, they work diligently to perform the noble duty of protecting the lives, bodies, and property of residents from fires and disasters with a deep spirit of local love and a strong sense of responsibility.We would like to express our deepest respect for their hard work.

-Also, just now, under the command of the Commander-in-Chief, we conducted formation marching, discipline training, fire pump operation, mock fire training, and simultaneous water spraying, and I was impressed by your high morale and your dignified, disciplined and brave appearance, which I felt was truly reliable and powerful.
+Furthermore, just now, under the command of the Commander-in-Chief, we conducted marching in formation, discipline training, fire pump operation, mock fire training, and simultaneous water spraying, and I was impressed by your high morale and your dignified and disciplined appearance, which gave me a truly reliable and powerful impression.

 We are concerned that you will be faced with an increasing number of difficult activities, such as firefighting and rescue operations at disaster sites, in the future.

-I ask that you all continue to maintain high morale, strive to further improve your skills, and live up to the expectations and trust of the local residents.
+I ask that you all continue to maintain high morale, strive to further improve your skills, and meet the expectations and trust of the residents.

-In closing, I would like to offer my best wishes and congratulations to the members of the fire brigade, all those involved in the fire department, and everyone in attendance today.
+In conclusion, I would like to offer my best wishes for the health of the fire brigade members, all those involved in the fire department, and everyone in attendance today, and conclude my speech with a congratulatory speech.

 Congratulations on your graduation today," he said.